Nimamoh/Kaleidoscope-WindowsIntegration-Client/README.md

 - Open the .sln file with rider or visual studio.
 - .NET Core 3 with platform extensions is used
 - The app is generated as a single fat executable. see the publish script to see the commands
-- Once publish script finished, append version to the zip files and go to the github page to make a manual release
+- Once publish script finished, go to the github page to make a manual release